Anxiety Disorders and Drug Addiction

-For example, the commonly accepted definition of anxiety is a feeling of worry or dread, especially with regards to an imminent event, or an event where the outcome is not known (such as an exam, a job interview, or even the conclusion of a marquee sports game).
+For example, the commonly accepted concept of anxiety involves feelings of worry or dread, especially with regards to an imminent event, or an event where the outcome is not known (such as an exam, a job interview, or even the conclusion of a marquee sports game).

-The issue is exacerbated when the individual’s life suffers because of the debilitating effects of the anxiety.
+An individual’s daily life may become markedly compromised because of the debilitating effects of anxiety.
 People who experience anxious moments, but who do not have anxiety disorders, will be able to go about their day when the crisis passes; people with anxiety disorders cannot stop the effects of their anxiety disrupting their everyday life.
 Professional, social, familial, and academic obligations will be interrupted and damaged by the sense of panic, stress, and foreboding that comes as a part of the condition.

 Different Types of Anxiety

-Social Anxiety Disorder
+What Is Social Anxiety Disorder?

-The National Institute of Health estimates that approximately 15 million people have social anxiety disorder, a paralyzing fear of being judged by other people or embarrassing oneself in a public setting.
-Individuals who have social anxiety disorder will go to great lengths to limit their interactions with others, perhaps even eschewing opportunities to make friends or business contacts, or go on dates.
+Social anxiety disorder is a potentially paralyzing fear of being judged by other people or embarrassing oneself in a public setting.
+Individuals who have social anxiety disorder may go to great lengths to limit their interactions with others, perhaps even eschewing opportunities to make friends or business contacts, or go on dates.

 Signs of an Anxiety Attack